 Thanks to its collaboration with Tufts University Center for Engineering Education and Outreach (CEEO) and a grant from the LEGO Foundation, Project SYNCERE has purchased two vans, called STEM-in-Motion Mobile Tinker Labs, and equipped them with high-tech and low-tech engineering resources and tools.

-At each neighborhood library the labs visit, children will participate in play-based challenges around the theme of “City of Stories.”
-Using life-sized tinker sets, LEGO kits, robotics, electronics, and ramps, participants can design, build, and create structures, vehicles, robots, and more using their own neighborhoods as inspiration.
+During each workshop, children will participate in play-based challenges using life-sized tinker sets, LEGO kits, robotics, electronics, and ramps.
+Participants can design, build, and create structures, vehicles, robots, and more!

 Are you interested in having the STEM in Motion Fleet at your school or organization?
-Complete our interest form.
+Complete this interest form.